Clarity adorns profound thoughts.

 —Luc de Clapiers

-Whether the teams apply Scrum or Kanban, iteration goals provide program stakeholders, management, and Agile Teams with a common language with which to maintain alignment, manage dependencies, and make any necessary adjustments during the execution of the Program Increment (PI).
+Whether the teams apply Scrum or Kanban, iteration goals provide Agile teams, ART stakeholders and management with a shared language for maintaining alignment, managing dependencies, and making necessary adjustments during the execution of the Program Increment (PI).

-As described in Iteration Planning, the planning process produces three outputs:
+As described in the Iteration Planning article, the planning process produces three outputs:

 - The Iteration backlog, consisting of the Stories committed to the iteration

-- A commitment by the Agile Team to the work needed to achieve the goals
+- A commitment to the work needed to achieve the team’s iteration goals

 Iteration goals often reflect the following:

 - Routine jobs and other things, such as maintenance, refactoring and documentation

 Iteration goals are achieved by completing backlog items, even though it may not be necessary to finish every story to meet the goals.
 In other words, the goals for the iteration override any particular story.
 On occasion, it may even be necessary to add new stories to achieve the iteration’s goals.